 - Several delinquencies listed on a credit report simply mean your Mr. or Ms. Right just doesn’t bother to pay his/or her bills in a timely fashion or ignores them altogether.

-- Then there is the real ugly stuff, which can appear on a credit report, like previous DUIs (that’s drunk driving offenses, for those of you who don’t know).
-Then there are the liens and judgments, and yes, even the nicest most attractive people can end up here.
+- Look for liens listed on a bad credit report such as DUIs, foreclosures, or student loans Then there are the liens and judgments, and yes, even the nicest most attractive people can end up here.

 Why do married couples start asking, “what is marriage?” after marrying – money and marriage go together;